VTrain.net

 • Some servers do not even allow direct insertion: the objects are displayed in VTrain as mere icons (you have to double click to 'activate' them).

-• On the other hand, sometimes when you copy data from a program and paste them into VTrain, they are pasted in a metafile format because the program of origin is not full-scale OLE-compatible.
+• Sometimes when you copy data from a program and paste them into VTrain, they are pasted in a metafile format because the program of origin is not fully OLE-compatible.

-For this reason, sometimes you may wish to modify the OLE registration of a file type by hand.
+For this reason, sometimes you may wish to modify the OLE registration of a file type on your system.
+See

 Legal notice.